WePlay Academy League Season 1 Official Rules and Regulations

 Prize payouts shall be executed during timeframes and in the manner agreed by Tournament Organizer and the Teams participating in the Tournament in the relevant Tournament Participation Agreement.

-The prizes are non-transferable or exchangeable and no prize alternatives will be offered.
-Tournament Organizer reserves the right to change/withdraw any prize at any time at its sole discretion.
+The prizes are non-transferable or exchangeable and no prize alternatives, substitutions, or exchanges will be offered.
+Tournament Organizer reserves the right to substitute a prize of equal or greater value for any noncash prize.

 2.1.
 Stages: